NickBisbi/Cloud-BI-Sales-Analytics/README.md

 * **Category Performance**
 * **Monthly Sales Trend**

+#4.
+Added etl_script.py
+* **A Python automation script using Pandas & SQLAlchemy to generate and load synthetic data into the cloud database

 ##How to Run
 1. **Database:** Use the `db_setup_script.sql` file to recreate the database schema and insert dummy data into your local or cloud MySQL instance.
 2. **Power BI:** Open `My_Cloud_BI_Project.pbix`.
 Note: You will need to update the Data Source settings to point to your own database instance if you want to refresh the data.